702ado/README.md/README.md

 ==========================
 FAQ:
 - Call of War Game Operators deal with in-game reports, Moderators just make sure people don't choke each other out on chat.
-- War Thunder
+- War Thunder, join ReaperWing aka the Restless Spirits!
-- Contact Trout, Azure, or
+- Contact Trout, Azure, or other staff for Aces business